5jt/dyalog-cookbook/manuscript/03_structure.md

 Could not be simpler.
 If your user has a Dyalog interpreter, she can also save and send you the crash workspace if your program hits an execution error.
 But she will also be able to read your code -- which might be more than you wish for.

+A> ### Crash workspaces
+A>
+A> A crash workspace is a workspace that was saved by a function what was initiated by error trapping, typically by a setting of `⎕TRAP`.
+It's a snapshot of the workspace at the moment an unforseen problem triggered error trapping to take over.
+It's usually very useful to analyze such problems.
+A>
+A> Note that a workspace cannot be saved when more than one thread is running.

 If she doesn't have an interpreter, and you are not worried about her someday getting one and reading your code, and you have a Run-Time Agreement with Dyalog, you can send her the Dyalog Run-Time interpreter with the workspace.
 The Run-Time interpreter will not allow the program to suspend, so when the program breaks the task will vanish, and your user won't see your code.
 All right so far.
 But she will also not have a crash workspace to send you.

 If your application uses multiple threads, the thread states can't be saved in a crash workspace anyway.